cubefs/cubefs/docs/source/user-guide/authnode.rst

       enableHTTPS: will enable HTTPS if set true.

-Start ChubaoFS cluster
+Start CubeFS cluster
 ~~~~~~~~~~~~~~~~~~~~~~~
- Run the following to launch ChubaoFS cluster with `AuthNode` enabled:
+ Run the following to launch CubeFS cluster with `AuthNode` enabled:

   .. code-block:: bash